24 hours customer service +9779849693351

 • Khumbu Pasang Lhamu Rural Municipality Entrance Permit

-• Experienced English-speaking, Government licensed holder trekking guide
+• Experienced English-speaking, Government-licensed trekking guide

 • Guide, and Porter meals, accommodation, salary, and insurance

-• Necessary paper works, all government, and local taxes
+• Necessary paperwork, all government, and local taxes

-• A certificate of appreciation from Nepal wilderness trekking after a successful trek
+• A certificate of appreciation from Nepal Wilderness Trekking after a successful trek

 Cost Excluded